-MA in Climate Change and Global Sustainability
+MA in Climate Change & Global Sustainability

-In-person, full-time: onsite in Iceland and Tanzania
+Full time, 12 months, onsite in Iceland and Tanzania

 Climate change is a critical global issue directly linked to the health of our shared planet and the livelihoods of diverse communities.
 This unique one-year program takes students to Iceland, Tanzania, and a third country to address climate dynamics, climate change and sustainable livelihoods, and public policy about climate change and international development.